‘Rick And Morty’ Season 3 Footage Surfaces, What We Know So Far

 “How is Rick gonna get out of that pickle?
 You guys probably have a bunch of fan theories about how that’s gonna go down.”

-Although no official word has seems to have been released as of this writing, it looks like Rick and Morty Season 3 should be available by spring or early summer 2017, depending on the speed of the final voice recordings and animation production.
-Show creators have previously emphasized that they want to take the time get the animation details right.
+Although no official word seems to have been released as of this writing, it looks like Rick and Morty Season 3 should be available by spring or early summer 2017, depending on the speed of the final voice recordings and animation production.
+Show creators have previously emphasized that they want to take the time to get the animation details right.
 Fans will continue to wait regardless of release date, but all hope it comes soon.

 Any fan theories on how Rick escapes from the Galactic Federation prison?
 What are you looking forward and hoping to see in season 3?
 Leave a comment below.